geo-python/site/source/lessons/L2/git-basics.rst

     Buttons for Pulling and Pushing changes between the local and remote repositories

 First, it's good to use :code:`git pull` (button with arrow down) to double check for remote changes before contributing your own changes.
-Unless you cached your credentials, Git will once more prompt you for username and password at this point.

 .. figure:: img/git-plugin-pull-ok.png